 Now you want to switch platforms.
 Can you take any of it with you?

-Data portability in fitness coaching software is the ability to export your client data, coaching history, workout plans, meal plans, and progress records in standard formats (like CSV or JSON) that you can move to another platform or keep as your own backup.
+Data portability in fitness coaching software is the ability to export your client data, coaching history, workout plans, meal plans, payment-status records, and progress records in standard formats (like CSV or JSON) that you can move to another platform or keep as your own backup.
 Most coaching platforms make it easy to put data in.
-Very few make it easy to get data out.
+Very few make it easy to get complete, structured data out.

 Here’s what this guide covers:

-- An audit of 10 coaching platforms showing exactly what each one lets you export (and what stays locked inside)
+2. An audit of 10 competitor platforms showing exactly what each one publicly documents for export (and what stays locked inside)

 Scroll right to see all columns →

-We reviewed the help documentation, support articles, and public APIs of nine major coaching platforms to answer one question: if you wanted to leave, what could you actually take with you?
+We reviewed the help documentation, support articles, public APIs, and privacy policies of 10 competitor platforms to answer one question: if you wanted to leave, what could you actually take with you without a bespoke migration project?

 TrueCoach